henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 <font color="red">**Note: It is completely up to your how you organize your data - what follows below is merely a suggestion:**</font>

-<font color="red">**Note:Remember that you have to run the analysis on SE and PE for two tissues!
-Examples below show for one tissue...
+<font color="red">**Remember that you have to run the analysis on SE and PE for two tissues!
+Examples below shows how to do this for one tissue...**</font>

 * create a folder for your project